astropy/astropy/docs/development/affiliated-packages.rst

 #.
 Copy over the following files from the package template (these define the
    bare minimum of what is needed) and add them to the repository::

+    # .gitignore specifies which types of files to ignore in the repository
+    cp ../template/.gitignore .

     # MANIFEST.in specifies which files to include in a tar file release
     cp ../template/MANIFEST.in .